-In contemporary anthropomorphic imagination, the final two categories were referred as workers and soldiers respectively.
-They were considered as 'inferior members' 'faithful subjects' devoid of vision, and therefore blindly serving the reproductive couple, who were described as king and queen.
-Lardner described the royal couple as 'privileged individuals' receiving the 'respect... attendance
+In contemporary anthropomorphic imagination, the final two categories were referred to as workers and soldiers respectively.
+They were considered as 'inferior members', 'faithful subjects' devoid of vision, and therefore blindly serving the reproductive couple, which were described as king and queen.
+Lardner described the royal couple as 'privileged individuals' receiving the 'respect...attendance and honours, due to sovereigns' and who were 'exempted from participation in all the common industry' of the nest, apart from 'increase and multiplication'.83